benjamin-robertson/update_trusted_facts/REFERENCE.md

 Data type: `Boolean`

 Ignore errors from 'puppet infrastructure status' command.
 This is used to verify the primary server.
-Can be use to still allow the plan the run when some PE components a unavaliable.
+Can be used to allow the plan the run when some PE components are unavaliable.
 Default: false

 Default value: ``false``